arthurfiorette/axios-cache-interceptor/README.md

 import Axios from 'axios';
 import { setupCache } from 'axios-cache-interceptor';

 // Same object, new types.
-const axios = setupCache(Axios);
+All Axios imports in your project will now have the cache interceptor. const axios = setupCache(Axios);

 const req1 = axios.get('https://arthur.place/');